 The Institute is committed to maintaining a work and academic environment for all members of the Caltech community that is free of unlawful harassment, including sexual harassment.
-A crucial part of Caltech culture is respect for one another; no member of the Caltech community should take unfair personal advantage of another member of the community.
+A crucial part of Caltech culture is respect for one another; as stated in the Caltech Honor Code, no member of the Caltech community should take unfair advantage of another member of the community.